-The data set consists of SeaFlow-based cell abundance, cell size (equivalent spherical diameter), cellular carbon content and total carbon biomass for picophytoplankton populations, namely the cyanobacteria Prochlorococcus, Synechococcus and small-sized Crocosphaera (2-5 um), and picoeukayotes phytoplankton and nanophytoplankton (2-5 μm ESD), collected during oceanographic cruises since 2010 in the North Pacific Ocean.
+The data set consists of SeaFlow-based cell abundance, cell size (Equivalent Spherical Diameter), cellular carbon content and total carbon biomass for small-sized phytoplankton populations, namely the cyanobacteria Prochlorococcus, Synechococcus and Crocosphaera (2-5 um), and unidentified protists (< 5 μm ESD), collected during oceanographic cruises since 2010 in the North Pacific Ocean.
 See data description at Scientifc Data: Nature Publishing Group for more information.

 Phytoplankton, Ecology, Diversity, Mathematical Modeling

 Compute Infrastructure, Software Analysis Tools, Reproducible Research